Name: Joseph Pettet

 Plummer William Thomas Lovey male 2 females 2 others

-The 1800 Mercer county, PA census shows him with no wife, two sons to 10
+The 1800 Mercer county, PA census shows Thomas with no wife, two males to

-and 2 daughters to 10.
-If this is an accurate representation, then we can
+10 and two females to 10.
+If this is an accurate representation of his

-that his second wife bore six children by her death in 1821, Lovey, Thomas
+1800.
+His second wife, then, bore six children by the time of her death in

-Here we have him with six children and his wife in 1810.
-Clearly, his son
+daughters, along with his wife in 1810.
+Clearly, his son Thomas had a

-Thomas had a brother close to his own age.
+brother close to his own age -- William.
 Plummer and Lovey would also have

 been enumerated.